CatalogueOfLife/coldp/README.md

 #### cultivarEpithet
 The name of the cultivar for name governed by the cultivar code.

-#### referenceID
-A pointer to a Reference indicating the original publication of the name in its given combination, not the basionym.

-#### pageReferenceID
-An optional microcitation to the specific page within the referenced reference that the original publication of the name in its given combination starts.

-#### publishedInPage
-The exact single page number where the name was published.
-If the description spans multiple pages on the first page should be given.

-#### publishedInYear
-The effective year the name was published, given as a 4 digit integer .
-This is the year that is nomenclaturally relevant.

 #### code
 type: [code enum](http://api.catalogue.life/vocab/nomCode)

 The nomenclatural code the name falls under.

-#### basionymID
-Identifier of the name which is the original combination of this name.
-Also known as the basionym or protonym.
-Contrary to the strict basionym definition it is recommended to populate this field also for original names which should point to itself.

-Note there is an alternative way to share the information about an original name by using a [NameRelation](#namerelation) with `type=basionym`.
-The field basionymID exists for simplicity and because it is an important information to be shared.

 #### status
 type: [nomStatus enum](http://api.catalogue.life/vocab/nomStatus)